blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2018-05-30

+### Announcement: Breaking Changes for [Constituent]({{ stache.config.portal_endpoints_constituent }}) API

+We implemented new operation ID values in the OpenApi (fka Swagger) definitions for the Constituent API.
+Note that any existing code that has been deployed will continue to function with no problems, since we have not changed any routes or parameters.
+If you make use of client-side generated code and want to regenerate your client wrapper, you’ll need to fix any compile-time errors in your code stemming from new operation ID values.

 ## 2018-05-25

 ### New